 Banning all cookies makes some websites difficult or impossible to navigate.
 However, a setting that controls or limits third-party and tracking cookies can help protect your privacy while still making it possible to shop online and carry out similar activities.
 Having said that, as my website does not use such features, there is no need for me to collect cookies from you.

 What type of cookies are used on this website?

 As already explained above, I do not collect cookies.
 My website does not have any customer login platform or shopping cart or there are no settings that need to be remembered.
 Simply said, there is no technical need for me to collect cookies at all, as my website functions without them.

-This website uses “Google Analytics” cookies, which are owned and controlled by Google, Inc. More detailed information about what kind of cookies Google Analytics collects may be found from here: Google Analytics Cookie Usage on Websites or from the below table.
+This website uses “Google Analytics” cookies, which are owned and controlled by Google, Inc. More detailed information about what kind of cookies Google Analytics collects may be found from the below table.